-The Camps, Sports and Excursions Fund (CSEF) commenced in 2015 for four years and will provide payments for eligible students to attend camps, sports and excursions.
+The Camps, Sports and Excursions Fund (CSEF) commenced in 2015 for four years and provides payments for eligible students to attend camps, sports and excursions.

-Parents or legal guardians are required to submit a new CSEF application form each year.
+CSEF applications for 2017 open from term one 2017.
+Parents or legal guardians are required to submit a CSEF application form to their child's school.

-Victorian Government Year 7 and Prep students (in 2016) who are CSEF recipients are also automatically eligible for a uniform support.
-For more information regarding this initiative please see State Schools' Relief
+Victorian Government Year 7 and Prep students (in 2017) who are CSEF recipients are also automatically eligible for a uniform support.
+For more information regarding this initiative please see

 Criteria 1 - Eligibility

 To be eligible for the fund, a parent or legal guardian of a student attending a registered Government or non-government Victorian primary or secondary school must: